hackcurio/hackcurio_theme/README.md

 We use Vimeo for our external video hosting.
 The [Vimeo PHP library](https://github.com/vimeo/vimeo.php) is included, and should be kept updated with future Wordpress upgrades.
 You will need to set values for `VIMEO_CLIENT_ID`, `VIMEO_CLIENT_SECRET`, and `VIMEO_ACCESS_TOKEN` in `wp-config.php`.
 Other hosts can be configured; there is partial (vestigial) support for YouTube links.

 ### Note on Image Assets
 You will need to upload your own logo/image assets if you are making use of those features.
 These assets are typically called by their name in the media library (e.g., “Twitter Logo” called in `footer.php`).
-If you are using Twitter Cards [link], most card images will be generated automatically; however, you may want to add a screenshot of your homepage to use when tweeting out links to the homepage (by default, `index.php` looks for a media item named “Homepage Screenshot”).
+If you are using [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/guides/getting-started), most card images will be generated automatically; however, you may want to add a screenshot of your homepage to use when tweeting out links to the homepage (by default, `index.php` looks for a media item named “Homepage Screenshot”).